alx-sch/CPP_Glossary/README.md

 ### Initialization List

 In C++, when a constructor is called, the class's member variables need to be initialized.
-While you can assign values inside the constructor body (as done [above](#this-pointer)), using an initialization list is often more efficient and sometimes necessary.
+While you can assign values inside the constructor body (as done [here](#this-pointer)), using an initialization list is often more efficient and sometimes necessary.

 An **initialization list** allows you to initialize member variables before entering the constructor body.
 This is particularly useful when
 1. Initializing **const** members (since they cannot be assigned later).